t

 txƛ̓ínaʔmn̓t hear every word somebody says

-txƛ̓píc̓aʔ whole body / all over the body (Cv)
+txƛ̓píc̓aʔ whole body, all over the body (Cv)

-txƛ̓pnun̓t manage to complete something
+txƛ̓pnun̓t manage to complete all of something, manage to do/get all

 - way̓ txƛ̓əpnus iʔ kmúsc̓aʔ He got his four bundles (PS)